-Hamas receives funding from Iran, from wealthy private benefactors in the Persian Gulf monarchies, and Palestinian expatriates, according to Patterns 2000, which adds that the group conducts fundraising and propaganda activities in Western Europe and North America.
+Hamas continues to receive funding from businesses it runs in Palestinian controlled areas, from Iran (about 10% of its budget), from wealthy private benefactors in the Persian Gulf monarchies, and Palestinian expatriates, according to Patterns 2000.
+The Patterns report adds that the group conducts fundraising and propaganda activities in Western Europe and North America.
 Many individual donors appear to believe their contributions go to charitable activities for poor Palestinians served by Hamas' social services network, and are not being used for terrorism.
 PIJ is politically closer to Iran than is Hamas, and apparently derives most of its funding from state sponsors, especially Iran.
 PIJ receives some logistical support from Syria, according to Patterns 2000.